dinushchathurya/ecr-docker-jenkins-pipeline/README.md

-## Build Docker Image Using Jenkins And Pust To AWS ECR
+## Build Docker Image Using Jenkins And Push To AWS ECR